 Weight the score by severity and recency.
 P1 in the last 30 days: 10 points each.
 P2: 5.
 P3: 2.
 Decay every signal by 50% per 30-day period.
 An incident from 60 days ago counts half as much as one from last week.
 The result is a recency-weighted severity score that captures both the magnitude and the trajectory.

 This layer also tags incident adjacency.
 When Service A goes down because Service B failed upstream, both services accumulate score — but with different tags: "origin" versus "blast-radius victim."
-That distinction is how you decide where to invest remediation.
+That distinction matters when you decide where to invest remediation.
 Hardening a victim does not stop the origin from breaking again.

 | Severity | Base Score | 0–30 Days | 30–60 Days | 60–90 Days |